-While the types of laboratory tests listed above are very important, it’s oftentimes simply taking basic laboratory tests and expanding them a bit to give a more comprehensive sense of what’s happening in your body, then tracking your numbers over the years.
+While the types of laboratory tests listed above are very important, you can oftentimes simply take basic laboratory tests and expand upon them a bit to give a more comprehensive sense of what’s happening in your body.
+Then, track your numbers over the years.
 The tracking part, says Jones, is essential:

 “I think people forget that health is their responsibility, so I’m always telling people, ‘Keep your lab results.’
 If you’re organized, create an Excel spreadsheet, write it down, keep it in a file folder.”

 This way, she says, you can watch trends and make changes before a problem arises, rather than being blindsided and scared by lab results in the future.
 “If you track and pay attention and do it regularly, then it’s so much easier,” Jones says.